jculvey/roboto/README.md

     /foo/,
     /bar/,
   ],
+  maxDepth: 10              // Crawled links deeper than this will be filtered.
+Not checked if unset.
   requestDelay: 10,         // delay between requests in ms, defaults to 0
   obeyRobotsTxt: false,     // defaults to true
   allowedContentTypes: [    // These are the defaults